kostadin-t/btp-terraform/units/unit_2_3/README.md

 TODO picture

-This command outputs the whole state in a human readable format and could be used to get a first overview over the whole state.
-As we have only one resource created up to now, this is still comprehensive, but imagine having several resources in a configuration this becomes quite unhandy.
+This command outputs the whole state in a human-readable format and could be used to get a first overview over the whole state.
+As we have only one resource created up to now, this is still comprehensive.
+But imagine having several resources in a configuration.
+This becomes quite unhandy.

 Let us now first get an overview of the resources stored in the state and then dive into the details of the resource.
 To get an overview of the resources, execute the command: